 It’s never the number you think it is, is it?

-Okay, it’s not quite like having someone carrying your bag, but having one of the best golf rangefinders is the only piece of equipment in your bag you can depend on, on every shot.
+Okay, it’s not quite like having someone carrying your bag, but having one of the best golf rangefinders is going to be the best investment you make and is the one piece of equipment in your bag you can depend on, on every shot.

 It’s become an almost essential part of any golfers bag and certainly part of mine.